sgmurphy/wordpress-plugins/buttonizer-multifunctional-button/readme.txt

 In fact, Buttonizer is an addiction to use.
 Your website visitors will interact as never before.

-= Which buttons are available with Buttonizer? = WhatsApp chat, Facebook Messenger, Instagram, Email, SMS, Snapchat, Twitter, LinkedIn, Skype, Vkontakte, Phone (click to call), Telegram, Line, WeChat, Viber, Waze, Google maps, Poptin, Custom URL, Page Select.
+= Which buttons are available with Buttonizer? = WhatsApp chat, Facebook Messenger, Instagram, Email, SMS, Snapchat, X (Twitter), LinkedIn, Skype, Vkontakte, Phone (click to call), Telegram, Line, WeChat, Viber, Waze, Google maps, Poptin, Custom URL, Page Select.

 = I don’t see the button on my site, what should I do? = Please make sure you’ve chosen at least one button and clicked on the green “Publish” button.
 If you still don't see any changes on the live site, you can clear the cache of your website if you have a caching plugin.